GUESTHOUSE ∞ ROOMS AND TOURS ∞ ARMENIA

 LONG STORY SHORT

-One fine night, during our first holiday in Armenia (and after a few shots of the neighbours’ homemade honey vodka), we ended up buying a plot of land, including a house in questionable state of repair and a number of amazing walnut trees.
+One fine night, during our first holiday in Armenia (and after a few shots of the neighbours’ homemade honey vodka), we ended up buying a plot of land, including a house in a questionable state of repair and a number of amazing walnut trees.
 A handshake, and probably another shot, closed the deal.

 BE A GOMKER